Lotame/DataStream_Cookbook/recipes/Load_To_Athena/README.md

 	Lotame Category Hierarchy^Relationships^Dating
 ```

 Oh Man, many interesting behavior names.
-As a sport fans like me, I want to know what kind of sport is the most popular in our data, so I will do
-this to figure out the answer.
-The hierarchy for sport is this Lotame Category Hierarchy^Sports & Recreation base on the data.
+As a sport fans like me, I want to know what kind of sport is the most popular in our data, so I will run some simple analysis on the data to find out.
+The hierarchy for sport is this "Lotame Category Hierarchy^Sports & Recreation" in the mapping file, so any behaviors whose paths start with that substring are "sports" behaviors.

 ```odpsql
 -- Assume we already create DataStream_Sample and Mapping_Sample in Athena